 Western China exposes rocks from the uppermost Carboniferous–Lower Triassic along the foothills of the Bogda Mountains and the northern slope of Tianshan mountains.
 These deposits accumulated in intracontinental grabens of the Turpan-Junggar microplate along the NW Paleo-Tethys coast.
 Grabens developed on Carboniferous volcanic-arc and oceanic basement in a tectonic setting similar to the Neogene Basin-and-Range Province, western U.S., and were filled mainly by clastic sediments sourced from local horsts and the northern Tianshan suture zone.
 The conformable middle Permian to Lower Triassic fluvial-lacustrine deposits and paleosols are bound by two major unconformities.
 The succession overlies early-rift lower Permian alluvial, fluvial, and lacustrine sediments, and underlies Middle Triassic braided stream deposits.

-Field work on the current project will begin in May 2018 and continue for 3 years, simultaneously with the currently funded South African project.
-Colby Geology majors will have the opportunity to participate in both projects.
+Field work on the current project was to begin in May 2018 and continue for 3 years, simultaneously with the currently funded South African project.
+Late in May 2018, the team was informed by the provincial government that westerners were not allowed to enter the area for unstated reasons.
+Once field permits are issued, Colby Geology majors will have the opportunity to participate in the project.

 The research team lead by Professor Wan Yang, Missouri University of Science and Technology, is working in collaboration with:

 - U.S. colleagues

 - Dr. Jim Crowly, Boise State University, Idaho (Geochronology)

 - Prof. Neil Tabor, Southern Methodist University, Dallas, Texas (Stable isotope geochemistry & paleosols)

 - Prof. John Geissman, University of Dallas, Texas (Magnetostratigraphy)